 How does my own career path help me help you?

-Now, I am massively grateful to everyone on every selection committee back in 2015-17 that didn’t give me a job or grant.
-First, because the rejections brought on the thinking.
+Now, I am massively grateful to everyone on every selection committee back in 2015–17 that didn’t give me a job or grant.
+First, as I say, because the rejections brought on the thinking.
 Second, because I now believe that the career I’ve ended up with suits me an awful lot better than any of those jobs or grants would have done.

 My most relevant skills, qualifications, and experience at a glance

-1. A DPhil (PhD) in German literature, University of Oxford (as well as a First-class BA in French and German, and a Distinction in a Master’s in European Literature)
+2. A DPhil (PhD) in German literature, University of Oxford (as well as a First-class BA in French and German, and a Distinction in a Master’s in European Literature)

-2. A 4-year Junior Research Fellowship in Modern Languages, St John’s College, Oxford, and a 1-year Knowledge Exchange Fellowship, The Oxford Research Centre in the Humanities (TORCH)
+3. A 4-year Junior Research Fellowship in Modern Languages, St John’s College, Oxford, and a 1-year Knowledge Exchange Fellowship, The Oxford Research Centre in the Humanities (TORCH)

-5. Ongoing collaboration on writing support for PhD students and postdocs with the Helmholtz Centre for Environmental Research, Leipzig
+6. Ongoing collaboration on writing support for PhD students and postdocs with the Helmholtz Centre for Environmental Research, Leipzig

-7. Extensive undergraduate and graduate teaching experience (German language and literature, University of Oxford)
+8. Extensive undergraduate and graduate teaching experience (German language and literature, University of Oxford)

-9. Numerous academic conference presentations, including as keynote speaker for the Society for the Empirical Study of Literature (2022)
+10. Numerous academic conference presentations, including as keynote speaker for the Society for the Empirical Study of Literature (2022)

-11. Major structural and copyediting commissions for books and papers by well-known academics including philosopher Thomas Metzinger
+12. Major structural and copyediting commissions for books and papers by well-known academics including philosopher Thomas Metzinger

-13. Creation of workbooks on portfolio careers and overcoming a sense of academic failure
+14. Creation of workbooks on portfolio careers and overcoming a sense of academic failure

 Testimonials